genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ### Genesis Table

-The Genesis Table source will attach a listener to a chosen table in your application.
+The Genesis Table source attaches a listener to a chosen table in your application.

 All inserts, modifications and deletions to the table will be processed.
-Previous records before pipeline startup, will not be replayed.
+Records from before pipeline start-up will not be replayed.

 | Parameter | Sample usage | Value type | Description |
 |---|---|---|---|